 Sudoku for Kid:

 Sudoku is a popular game that involves arranging the digits one to nine in a 9×9 grid so that each column and row contains the numbers 1 to 9 only once.
-Although this game is also popular with adults, you can, however, find a very easy version of this game to help your child learn logic skills.
-Although it does not need some calculations, Sudoku is a great game to develop your child’s love for numbers.
+Although this game is popular with adults, you can find a very easy version to help your child learn logic skills.
+Although it does not require a lot of calculation, Sudoku is a great game for developing your child’s love for numbers.
 You can also include some great illustrations to help your child enjoy the game more.

 Dice games:

 Dice games are indeed great math games for children.
-For younger kids, dice games help them learn to count, and for older kids, dice games help a lot in building their skill in quick addition.
-Aside from being educational, they are also cheap and portable games that you can bring during family vacations and a great game to share with children of all ages as well as adults too,
+For younger kids, dice games help them learn to count, and for older kids, dice games help build their skills in quick addition.
+Aside from being educational, they are also cheap and portable games that you can bring during family vacations and a great game to share with children of all ages as well as adults,

 Backyard Sports:

-If you feel your child is playing too many games, what better way to get them interested in sports than with the Backyard Sports series of games, which take real pro athletes, shrink them down, and plop cute, super-deformed heads on their comparatively puny shoulders.
-These sports simulations offer easy to learn play mechanics, introducing the rules and methods of play of the different games in an easily digestible format to a potential legion of future fans and players.
+If you feel your child is playing too many games, what better way to get them interested in sports than with the Backyard Sports series of games?
+These sports simulations take real pro athletes, shrink them down, and plop cute, super-deformed heads on their comparatively puny shoulders.
+These sports simulations offer easy-to-learn play mechanics, introducing the rules and methods of play of the different games in an easily digestible format to a potential legion of future fans and players.

-Like Backyard Sports, Wii Play, as well as Wii Sports, are an excellent way to get children physically active, forcing them up off the couch and into the game.
-By requiring sweeping motions of Wii-mote, players often have a blast and find themselves exhausted afterward.
-Wii Play is a great combination of game and exercise, that feels ultimately fulfilling and rewarding in a way that few other games can.
+Like Backyard Sports, Wii Play and Wii Sports are excellent ways to get children physically active, forcing them off the couch and into the game.
+Players often have a blast by requiring sweeping motions of the Wiimote but find themselves exhausted afterward.
+Wii Play is a great combination of game and exercise that feels ultimately fulfilling and rewarding in a way that few other games can.

 Little Big Planet:

-One of the more charming and creative games to come along in some time, and ideally suited for younger gamers.
-Players must develop their character and use its skills to interact with the landscape in many different ways, overcoming obstacles and puzzles along the way.
-A great online component means players can journey to other player’s planets as well, and have them visit their world.
+It is one of the more charming and creative games to come along in some time and is ideally suited for younger gamers.
+Players must develop their character and use their skills to interact with the landscape in many ways, overcoming obstacles and puzzles.
+A great online component means players can also journey to other players’ planets and have them visit their world.

 Guitar Hero: